JFrog Platform Configuration

 server ID

 The ID of the server to show.
-If no argument is sent, all configured servers are shown.
+If no argument is provided, all configured servers are shown.

 Command name